ashutoshmjain/gita/src/thought.md

 >
 > Karmendriyye KarmYogam Asaktah Sa Vishishyte
 >
-> One who regulates the consumption senses with mind and initiates `Yazna`.
-With his work organs engaged in `Karm Yoga`, such a person disinterested in the outcomes, is special.
+> One who regulates the consumption senses with mind, and initiates `Yazna`.
+Always engaged in `Karm Yoga`, such a person disinterested in the outcomes, is special.

-Gold was simply a token of `Karmyoga`.
+Gold was meant to be a token outcome of `Yazna` - an adjustment in universal, open, permissionless, decentralized ledger of `Karma`.

 ## notes and stuff …
 ----